Scaffold-Stark/speedrunstark/README.md

 > 🦊 Since we have deployed to a public testnet, you will now need to connect using a wallet you own or use a burner wallet.
 By default 🔥 `burner wallets` are only available on `devnet` .
 You can enable them on every chain by setting `onlyLocalBurnerWallet: false` in your frontend config (`scaffold.config.ts` in `packages/nextjs/`)

-#### Configuration of Third-Party Services for Production-Grade Apps.
+#### Configuration of Third-Party Services for Production-Grade Apps

 By default, 🏗 Scaffold-Stark provides predefined API keys for some services such as Infura.
 This allows you to begin developing and testing your applications more easily, avoiding the need to register for these services.
 This is great to complete your SpeedRunStark.